markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/Sensor_Array_Assembly_Instructions.md

 # Sensor Array Assembly Instructions
+## Software

+Follow the [How To Use](https://github.com/markfrosty/Tree-Sensorization#how-to-use) section in the main [README](https://github.com/markfrosty/Tree-Sensorization) in order to properly upload the programs to the sensor array.

 ## 3D Printing

 All 3D-printed components were printed with PLA on a Prusa MK3.
 30% infill, 0.10 mm DETAIL setting, and supports everywhere were used to achieve high-quality parts.